YU000jp/logseq-plugin-quickly-para-method/readme.md

 ## Learn the PARA method

-> Helps organize pages in your Logseq graph.
+> Helps organize pages in the Logseq graph.
 1. [Document here](https://github.com/YU000jp/logseq-plugin-quickly-para-method/wiki/Learn-the-PARA-method)

-## Feature
+## Overview

 * Select from the menu to add page tags to the current page using the page name for each PARA method.
 * Record the date and link on each PARA method page when added. (option)